 Probationary employees are not covered by this Plan.
-Hours worked by an Apprentice or Helper prior to becoming a second grade Apprentice or a second term Helper (Probationary Period) are not credited for purposes of eligibility in this Plan.
+Hours worked by a Helper prior to becoming a second term Helper (Probationary Period) are not credited for purposes of eligibility in this Plan.

 The Plan does not allow you to make contributions in order to gain or continue eligibility.
-In certain circumstances, however, you may pay COBRA premiums or make a selfpayment to purchase continued health coverage.
+In certain circumstances, however, you may pay COBRA premiums or make a self-payment to purchase continued health coverage.
 These special circumstances are described in the Section entitled "COBRA Continuation Coverage."